rikosintie/Discovery/docs/Getting_Started.md

 ## 0. Install Python if you need it

 Python is a popular programming language for Network Development Operations (NetDevOps).
-It's well worth the time to install Python and learn the basics of running scripts.
+It's well worth the time to install Python and learn the basics of running Python scripts.

 ### Windows 10 and Windows 11